|

 Warley Energy Hub | Public Consultation

-Clearstone Energy is proposing to develop the Warley Energy Hub – a 200MW battery energy storage facility – on land off St Mary’s Lane, Upminster, Havering, RM14 3PA.
-This webpage provides an overview of the proposal so local residents can comment prior to the formal planning application being finalised and submitted.
+Clearstone Energy is proposing to develop the Warley Energy Hub – a 200MW battery energy storage facility – on land off St Mary’s Lane, Upminster.
+This webpage provides an overview of the proposal.

 The Energy Hub would store excess electricity available when generation from the UK’s wind turbines and solar farms is higher than demand and release that energy back onto the grid when demand is higher than generation.
 This network flexibility is urgently needed as we continue to transition UK electricity generation away from gas and coal fired power stations to meet climate change objectives.